Linh Le · senior full-stack engineer. End to end means end to end, from server to screen.

 № 02 · hover

-Hover ahead — the next page is already on its way.
+Hover ahead.
+The next page is already on its way.

-Move your cursor onto a nav link and the site quietly fetches the next page in the background.
+Move your cursor onto a nav link and the site fetches the next page in the background.
 By the time you actually click, it's already on disk.
 Open the network tab and watch the prefetch fire.
 (The router injects a <link rel="prefetch"> into <head>, deduped per URL.)

-№ 03 · motion
+№ 03 · order

 № 04 · paint